 Brad worked for a year and a half at the Megrue-Price Funeral Home in Superior and Nelson, Nebraska where he served his apprenticeship.
 In 1986, he moved to work for his father at the Johnson Funeral Chapel in Norfolk.
 He has been co-manager of that location until July 2009, he currently serves Norfolk and all of Northeast Nebraska.
 In 1989, he and wife Terri approached Morris & Ruth Ann Vogel of Stanton about the sale of their mortuary in Stanton, just 10 miles from Norfolk.
 With the help of Roger & Marian Johnson, Brad's parents, they purchased that mortuary in March of 1989.

-Terri Terri Johnson is an L.P.N. -C. formerly worked for Sister's Hospital in the Med/Surg floor.
-Worked for a few years with Dr. Desai & Dr. Patel - Urology Clinic; currently working for Dr. Keith Vrbicky as his Clinic Nurse at Midwest OB/GYN Clinic at Norfolk since 1996.
+Terri Terri Johnson, the daughter of LaVern and Connie (Lienemann) Scott of Randolph is a 1983 graduate of Randolph High School; Graduate of Platte Community College Licensed Practical Nursing Program in 1984; earned designation as an L.P.N. -C. (I.V. certification); Terri formerly worked for Sister's Hospital in the Med/Surg floor.
+Worked for a 8 years with Dr. Desai & Dr. Patel - Urology Clinic; currently working for Dr. Keith Vrbicky as his Clinic Nurse at Midwest OB/GYN Clinic at Norfolk since 1996.

-Roger E. Johnson Funeral Director (partially retired) Send Email
+Roger E. Johnson Funeral Director (retired) Send Email

 Roger Roger was introduced to the Funeral Business by assisting at the Marshall Funeral Home in Tilden, Nebraska, while living at the home of his Aunt Millie Anderson and her husband.
 After graduating from Tilden High School he attended Midland College at Fremont, Nebraska majoring in Pre-Mortuary Science.